fallen-icarus/cardano-loans/README.md

 protocol may be the fastest way for the most financially underserved peoples to begin building a credit history.
 Prospective borrowers are incentivized to build p2p relationships within a global marketplace of prospective lenders, who themselves are incentivized to lend by the relatively high rates that financially underserved borrowers would be willing to pay.
-Since Offers are public, lenders can see all offers being made to the borrower and/or for that loan asset, resulting in a healthy competition between lenders.
+Since offers are public, lenders can see all offers being made to the borrower and/or for that loan asset, resulting in a healthy competition between lenders, and a healthy interest-rate discovery mechanism.

-With enough users and liquidity, this protocol may eventually *serve* as the de-facto oracle for market-driven rate discovery.
+With enough users and liquidity, this protocol may eventually *serve* as the de-facto oracle for market-driven interest-rate discovery.

 ## Future Considerations